 - Apatow v.
 Am.
 Bankers Ins.
 Co. of Fla., No. 16-198, 2016 WL 7422288 (C.D.
 Cal.
 Dec.
 21, 2016) (American Bankers prevailed on a motion to dismiss Judd Apatow’s million dollar property insurance claim);

 - Columbian Chem.
 Co. v.
 Nat’l Union Fire Ins.
 Co. of Pittsburgh, PA v.
 Century Indem.
 Co., No. 2014-L-000526 (Circuit Court, Third Judicial Circuit, Madison County, Illinois 2014) (pursued and settled coverage claim against carrier relating to secondary asbestos exposure);

 - Interland, Inc. v.
 Certain Underwriters at Lloyd’s, London, No. CV-OC-0506184, (District Court, Fourth Judicial District, Boise, Ada County, Idaho 2006) (pursued and settled coverage claim against carrier relating to wage and hour class action lawsuit).

-When litigation is unavoidable, Wargo French attorneys have developed litigation strategies to reduce both risk and legal spend in cases involving coverage disputes, allegations of fraud, and allegations of bad faith.
-Wargo French’s attorneys have briefed and litigated virtually every significant policy term and condition and know what works and what does not.
-Wargo French is able to focus the dispute on the client's best argument, efficiently maximizing leverage for resolution.
+When litigation is unavoidable, Wargo French Singer attorneys have developed litigation strategies to reduce both risk and legal spend in cases involving coverage disputes, allegations of fraud, and allegations of bad faith.
+Wargo French Singer’s attorneys have briefed and litigated virtually every significant policy term and condition and know what works and what does not.
+Wargo French Singer is able to focus the dispute on the client's best argument, efficiently maximizing leverage for resolution.
 This is our distinction with a difference.